Automattic/wp-api-console/README.md

 To use with WordPress.com, visit [WordPress.com Developer Resources](https://developer.wordpress.com/apps/) and create an application.

-Copy `src/config.sample.json` to `src/config.json` and use your WordPress.com App ID and Redirect URI for the values.
+Copy `src/config.sample.json` to `src/config.json` and use your WordPress.com Client ID and Redirect URI for the values.

-You will also need to add your host to the CORS whitelist in the Application's settings.
+Make sure you add your host to the Javascript Origins / CORS whitelist in the Application's settings.

 ```json
 {